-Your job description should include a job summary to encourage your applicant to apply.
+Effective job descriptions should include a job summary to encourage your applicant to apply.
 If you get the job description right, this can have a significant impact on reducing your time to hire rates because you have attracted the appropriate candidate in the first place.

 But first, here are some things to avoid when writing that job description.

-Using inclusive language will widen your applicant pool so that you are not limited to one demographic.
+Using inclusive language will widen your applicant pool so that you are not limited to one demographic and is key for writing effective job descriptions.
 Preventing bias in your job ad means that your job description encourages everyone to apply as long as they have the right qualifications and skills.
 Research by ZipRecruiter has found that gender neutral language can assist your business in sourcing and recruiting the best candidates from a more diverse demographic of society.

 It can be tempting to ask for your whole wish list when writing a good job description.
 However, you need to stick to the most important skills and experiences required.
-When thinking about how to write a good job description, you need to include only the necessary the skills, experience and knowledge required for the candidate to perform their duties and responsibilities.
+When thinking about how to write an effective job description, you need to include only the necessary skills, experience and knowledge required for the candidate to perform their duties and responsibilities.
 In this way, you can make up for what you perceive to be a shortfall by offering training on the job.

-Before writing a job description, figure out how onboarding and workplace-based training can improve your new hire’s knowledge and skills in order to fulfill the role appropriately.
+Before writing effective job descriptions, figure out how onboarding and workplace-based training can improve your new hire’s knowledge and skills in order to fulfill the role appropriately.

 You should avoid any guesswork when it comes to your job descriptions.
-Candidates should be clear about what you need.
+Candidates should be clear about what you need if you’ve written an effective job description.
 For example, list the hours that are required, whether candidates need to have any special certificates or whether the applicant needs to have a driving license.
 This clarity will help to reduce the number of unqualified candidates who are just applying because they are not sure of your full requirements.

 Looking to improve your overall job application performance?
 Download our free 5 ways to improve your application performance e-book for simple and practical ways to get the best out out your application process.

 People will be searching for jobs that will suit their qualifications and their skills.
 Therefore, using job titles like “Uniform Engineer” or “Rockstar Developer” is going to reduce your pool of applicants.
-Using different and weird job titles might fit into the culture of your company.
-However, the most qualified candidates will not be looking for jobs with wizards, alchemists and other unconventional terms in the title.
+Using different and weird job titles might fit into the culture of your company, but will not lead to an effective job description.
+The most qualified candidates will not be looking for jobs with wizards, alchemists and other unconventional terms in the title.
 This article from Business Insider lists some weird job titles that have been used:

 While the job titles above appear to be fun, missing out on the best candidate because your company wants to appear cool, can have serious consequences for your recruitment process and your business in general.

-The job summary should be no more than four sentences and provide an outline of the job.
+Effective job descriptions have job summaries that are no more than four sentences and provide an outline of the job.
 It should include the main tasks that the candidates will be fulfilling and what function the job will serve in your organization.
 It should also explain why the job is important to the company’s mission and values.

-Use the second person when writing job descriptions.
-The job description should be relatable as well as professional.
+Use the second person when writing effective job descriptions.
+An effective job description should be relatable as well as professional.
 Speak directly to the candidates so they will get a brief idea of what it would be like to work with your business.
 Ensure that the language is clear because most applicants skim job descriptions, especially when they are reading on mobile devices.

-Job duties and responsibilities should be clear, brief and to the point as well as providing a general outline of what the candidates will be responsible for.
+Job duties and responsibilities should be clear in a good job description, brief and to the point as well as providing a general outline of what the candidates will be responsible for.

 For example, “You will be heading up the content marketing team.” should also include specific job duties, like: